Missouri in the American Civil War: Operations to control Missouri

 Rebel ascendancy in Missouri was short-lived, however, as General John C. Frémont quickly mounted a campaign to retake Missouri.
-And "...without a single battle, the momentum suddenly shifted."
+And "without a single battle, the momentum suddenly shifted".
 On September 26, "Frémont moved west from St. Louis with an army of thirty-eight thousand.
 Soon, he arrived at Sedalia, southeast of Lexington, threatening to trap the rebels against the river."
-On September 29, Price was forced to abandon Lexington, and he and his men moved into southwest Missouri; "...their commanders do not wish to run any risk, their policy being to make attacks only where they feel confident, through superiority of numbers, of victory."
+On September 29, Price was forced to abandon Lexington, and he and his men moved into southwest Missouri; "their commanders do not wish to run any risk, their policy being to make attacks only where they feel confident, through superiority of numbers, of victory."
 Price and his generals stuck firmly to this cautious strategy, and similar to General Joseph E. Johnston's retreat toward Atlanta, Price's Missouri State Guard fell back hundreds of miles in the face of a superior force.
 They soon retreated from the state and headed for Arkansas and later Mississippi.

 Small remnants of the Missouri Guard remained in the state and fought isolated battles throughout the war.
 Price soon came under the direct command and control of the Confederate Army.
 In March 1862, any hopes for a new offensive in Missouri were dimmed with a decisive Union victory at the Battle of Pea Ridge just south of the border in Arkansas.
 The Missouri State Guard stayed largely intact as a unit through the war, but suffered heavy casualties in Mississippi in the Battle of Iuka and the Second Battle of Corinth.

-Frémont Emancipation
+Fremont's Proclamation

 John C. Frémont replaced Lyon as commander of the Department of the West.
-Following the Battle of Wilson's Creek, he imposed martial law in the state and issued an order freeing the slaves of Missourians who were in rebellion.
+A few weeks following the Battle of Wilson's Creek, he issued his namesake Proclamation, which imposed martial law in the state, threatened to execute prisoners of war, seize their property and, if they had any, free their slaves.

-The property, real and personal, of all persons in the State of Missouri who shall take up arms against the United States, and who shall be directly proven to have taken active part with their enemies in the field, is declared to be confiscated to the public use; and their slaves, if any they have, are hereby declared free.

-This was not a general emancipation in the state as it did not extend to slaves owned by citizens who remained loyal.
-It did, however, exceed the Confiscation Act of 1861 which only allowed the United States to claim ownership of the slave if the slave was proven to "work or to be employed in or upon any fort, navy-yard, dock, armory, ship, entrenchment, or in any military or naval service whatsoever, against the Government and lawful authority of the United States."
-Lincoln, fearing the emancipation would enrage neutral Missourians and slave states in Union control, granted Governor Gamble's request to rescind the emancipation and ease martial law.
+Missouri State Guard General M. Jeff Thompson threatened to execute a captured Union soldier for every Missourian executed by the proclamation.
+Lincoln, seeking to stop the senseless execution of prisoners of war by both sides, stopped the pending bloodshed by rescinding the proclamation.